 “We all suffer alone in the real world; true empathy’s impossible.
 But if a piece of fiction can allow us imaginatively to identify with a character’s pain, we might then also more easily conceive of others identifying with our own.
 This is nourishing, redemptive; we become less alone inside.”David Foster Wallace

-I didn’t really know what depression actually felt like until the last year or so.
-It was then that I started suffering from it in a way that was just as obvious as my previous bouts of anxiety and PTSD, both of which I had a lot of therapy for about a decade ago.
+I didn’t really know what depression felt like until 2021.
+It was then that I started suffering from it in a way that was just as obvious as my previous bouts of anxiety and PTSD.
+I realised that depression wasn’t so much about feeling sad, but rather feeling numb, stuck, and empty.

-My own way out of this required time, a lot of gentle kindness, and eventually being able to change my environment.
+My own way out of this required time, gentle kindness, and eventually being able to change my environment.
 I also accepted that I’d likely feel depressed again at some point, so I wanted to find some self-help tools I could turn to in the future.

 One strategy to help heal my depression was, of course, reading – or bibliotherapy.
 I found comfort in a few different types of books, of which these were my favourites (and you can read on for more):

 - The best self-help book about depression: The Upward Spiral

 - The best feel-good book for depression: A Psalm for the Wild-Built

 - The best book to remind you of the beauty of life: All the Light We Cannot See

 - The best unputdownable book to escape into when you have depression: Daisy Jones & the Six

 The best books to read when you’re depressed (that have helped me)